 Consists mainly of bank deposits in checking accounts.
 Cash is stated at nominal value.
-A minimum level of cash shall be maintained as restricted cash under debt agreement (See Note 7).
+For the restricted cash, the Entity, most maintain a minimum level of cash shall be maintained as restricted cash under debt agreement (See Note 7).

 h.
 Jack-ups and equipment